How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Hamlet is so elusive and confusing and slippery–so open to interpretation–because Shakespeare himself must have been confused.
 Obviously, based on the text, Shakespeare never really worked out what Hamlet’s problem is.
 So, Hamlet fails not because Hamlet can’t figure out what’s wrong with him–but that the author Shakespeare never explicitly tells us, the readers, what’s wrong with him.

 Why is this a problem and make the play fail?
-Because, according to Modernist-influenced New Criticism, the only legitimate way to interpret literature is to find the author’s intent.
+Because, according to New Criticism, the only legitimate way to interpret literature is to find the author’s intent.
 You use the tools of literary criticism to decode the text, and that’s your answer.
 It’s literary interpretation as algebra, as if you’re interpreting the text in the same way you isolate X when factoring equations.
-You can’t use historical context, author’s biography, critical lenses, human virtues–none of that, no more than you would use “historical context” to solve a quadratic equation.
+You can’t use historical context, author’s biography, critical lenses, human virtues–-none of that, no more than you would use “historical context” to solve a quadratic equation.

-Eliot calls this the “Objective Correlative,” which, in the very phrase itself, expresses the “scientific,” “reason-based,” objective mode of Modernist thought.
+Eliot calls this the “Objective Correlative,” which, in the very phrase itself, distills the “scientific,” “reason-based,” objective mode of Modernist thought.
 In his Hamlet essay, Eliot defines the objective correlative as “a set of objects, a situation, a chain of events which shall be the formula of that particular emotion.”

 Right there in the definition he tells us that literature should be a “formula,” the algebra-fication of values and humanity that are articulated by art.